apollo-wuhan/learngit/readme.txt

-git is free software under the GPL. git has a mutable index called stage. git tracks changes of files.it's good! create a new branch is fast.
+git is free software under the GPL. git has a mutable index called stage. git tracks changes of files.it's good! create a new branch is fast AND simple.